openvinotoolkit/model_server/docs/docker_container.md

 Single stick can handle single model.
 If there are more sticks plugged in, OpenVINO Toolkit chooses where the model is loaded.
-In case of serving multiple NCS models, one model is loaded on one stick.
+In case of serving multiple models for NCS, one model is loaded on one stick.
 Again OpenVINO Toolkit decides which model will be handled by which stick.

 ## Batch Processing